BanerjeeLab/OrganelleSizeControlData/readme.md

 # Repository Information
-This repository stores the data used in the paper [Size regulation of multiple organelles competing for a shared subunit pool](https://doi.org/10.1101/2020.01.11.902783).
+This repository stores the data used in the manuscript [Size regulation of multiple organelles competing for a shared subunit pool](https://doi.org/10.1101/2020.01.11.902783).

 # Description of the data files